hugal/shop/README.md

 # shop

-a simple online store made as a school project
+a simple online store made as a school project.